HomeBlogTruck Finance NZ

 Truck Finance NZ:

 Whether you're putting your first truck on the road or expanding a fleet, financing it the right way makes a real difference to your cashflow and your bottom line.
-This guide covers everything NZ business owners need to know about truck finance — types of finance, what lenders actually look at, typical rates, and how to apply.
+This guide covers everything NZ business owners need to know about truck finance in 2026 — types of finance, what lenders actually look at, real repayment numbers, the IRD Investment Boost, and how to apply.

 fundr is a specialist asset finance broker working with 15+ NZ lenders.
 One application, one point of contact — Nick — and most decisions within 24 hours.